Cognitip/Awesome-Magento-Extentions/README.md

 ----

 ### Internal UX / DE
 The experience of your staff is just as important to your business.
-Why would you want to make it harder?
+Why wouldn't you want to make it easier?

 - [pointia / Biztech_Easymaintanance](https://github.com/pointia/Biztech_Easymaintanance) - Quickly put a single store into maintance mode.
 - [ExtensionsStore / RestrictedProduct](https://github.com/ExtensionsStore/RestrictedProduct) - Restrict products from being shipped to specific regions.